ppp-kohe/autogui/README.md

 ## Using from modules

 If your code for binding with the library is defined as a member of a module which is introduced since Java 9, you will need to open your code to the library.
-This is because the library relies on reflection APIs for accessing to your code.
+This is because the library relies on reflection APIs for accessing your code.
 In a named module, the reflection APIs are restricted to *open* members.

 The module name of the library is `org.autogui`.
 You will need to do the following steps in your `module-info.java` :